Examples of how some communities have used garden grants to build a community garden greenhouse

 When growing in a group garden the culmination of everyone’s individual knowledge comes to bear.
 Now a few years of gardening experience multiplies into many decade’s worth.
 The collective patchwork of plots creates a feast for the eyes and gardeners help motivate each other to get out there and take advantage of the season.
 We obviously can’t say enough great things about community gardens and are excited to be a part of both community and educational garden projects.

 The popularity of community gardens has waxed and waned over the centuries, but regardless, they’ve always been around.
 Some city community gardens in the United States are over 30 years old.
-If you are looking to join a community garden you can start searching on the American Community Gardening Association directory: To find a group of people to start a community garden with we recommend finding a local garden club to connect with (see link to the Garden Club of America directory above).
-If you are already part of a garden or are looking to start one with some friends funding is available for projects such as yours.
-The ACGA offers grants (http://communitygarden.org/index.php ) and websites such as www.kickstarter.com allow you to start fundraising on your own.
+If you are looking to join a community garden you can start searching on the American Community Gardening Association directory.
+To find a group of people to start a community garden with we recommend finding a local garden club to connect with (see link to the Garden Club of America directory above).
+If you are already part of a garden or are looking to start one with some friends funding may be available for projects such as yours.
+The GCA and the ACGA may be able to direct you to grants.
+Websites such as www.kickstarter.com allow you to start fundraising on your own.

-To read about the Truckee Community Farm award visit:
+To read about the Truckee Community Farm/Tahoe Food Hub visit:

 Here at Growing Spaces we host two community gardens.
 We have a Growing Dome garden where staff tend and work their very own beds and we host a Growing Dome garden for the Pagosa Springs Nurturing Family Center where families in need can come to have the experience of gardening and can harvest food to bring home.
 Read more at: